-These are not your ordinary brownies!
+White Chocolate Brownies with raspberries are not your ordinary brownies!
 They might look a little fancy, but these are as easy to make as any typical brownie.

 One of my favorite holiday desserts is White Chocolate Cranberry Cheesecake.
 In that cake, tart cranberries are the perfect foil for the sweetness of white chocolate cheesecake and white chocolate ganache.

-I’ve been playing around with White Chocolate Brownie recipes for the last few months trying to get just the right texture and sweetness.
+Because white chocolate is pretty sweet, I needed to reduce the amount of sugar in the recipe.
 It took some trial and error, but I finally got a brownie that had fudgy brownie texture and was not greasy or too sweet.

 I noodled around with a slew of flavor combinations.
 I’ll probably revisit a few that have promise for future recipes, but for this recipe I decided to use raspberries.